snorp09/Java-Data-Structures/README.md

   switch(conditional){
     case true:
         trueMethod();
-        break // Breaks are required in most languages, to not flow into the next case. case false:
+        break; // Breaks are required in most languages, to not flow into the next case. case false:
         falseMethod();
         break;